 It self selects people who are at the bottom of the pyramid because of

 a).
-They would fall for it easily (due to blind spot due to lack of knowledge + greed)
+They would fall for it easily (blind spot due to lack of knowledge + greed)

 b).
-They won't have the resources to come after you after being scammed.
+They might not have the resources to come after you (once they are scammed).